microsudaqua/Microsudaqua/content/en/home/stoichiometry.md

 weight = 40 # Order that this section will appear.

-title = "Composición química de bacterioplankton en sistemas acuáticos sudamericanos"
+title = "Chemical composition of bacterioplankton in south american aquatic systems"
 #subtitle = " "

 [design]